mahika-c/tpm-ml-test-mahika/README.md

 ## 1. High-Level Questions
 1a.
 Which dataset did you choose?

 > I used the CSOP dataset, which is the smaller dataset.
+As mentioned in the write up: "this is a (real) dataset of team conversations by Amazon Mechanical Turk workers.
+They are playing a game known as the ‘Constraint Satisfaction and Optimization Problem,’ or CSOP".
+There are about 5,000 observations in this dataset.

 1b.
 What method(s) did you choose?
 In 1-2 sentences each, describe your sentiment analysis method(s).

+> The sentiment analysis I used was Twitter-roBERTa-base for Sentiment Analysis.
+It was trained on 124 million Tweets from between 2018 and 2021.
+>
-> [YOUR ANSWER]
+> @inproceedings{barbieri2020tweeteval,
+  title={{TweetEval:Unified Benchmark and Comparative Evaluation for Tweet Classification}}, author={Barbieri, Francesco and Camacho-Collados, Jose and Espinosa-Anke, Luis and Neves, Leonardo}, booktitle={Proceedings of Findings of EMNLP}, year={2020}
+}

 1c.
 Does your method capture any of the ideas from Troth et al. and West et al.?
 If so, which ones?